 It also produces wider benefits by transferring this knowledge and understanding into medical and life sciences, cultural heritage, palaeontology and food technology, as well as training future engineers and scientists in the use of leading imaging techniques.

 A major impact has been through our development of new techniques for the 3D imaging of structures and defects in materials, and mapping the state of stress, microstructure and damage in engineering materials and components.

 Coupled with this is the University’s knowledge and expertise to develop reliable models based on these imaging results to introduce life-extending treatments and to accelerate the safe adoption of new manufacturing processes.

 To date the University has supported a wide network of 90 companies and 35 institutions recently receiving the Queens Anniversary Award.
 One such company is Power Systems giant Rolls-Royce.

-Working with researchers in the School of Materials, Rolls-Royce have developed and introduced a new process to ensure the safe operating life of aircraft engine fan blades.
+Working with researchers in the Department of Materials, Rolls-Royce have developed and introduced a new process to ensure the safe operating life of aircraft engine fan blades.